lscalese/PKI-Script/README.md

 ; Sign all requested certificate from "client" hostname for 15 minutes :
 Do ##class(lscalese.pki.Server).SignAllRequestWhile("$server_password$",900,"client") ; could be started with Job command instead "Do"
 ```

+`SignAllRequestWhile` method could be used for auto accept requested certificate from an hostname for a time period (default 15 minutes).
+This is an helper to avoid manual processing on the server portal when executing scripts on client instance.

 ### Configure the client instance

 Open IRIS terminal: